thavlik/machine-learning-portfolio/README.md

 - [Grasp-and-Lift EEG Detection](experiments/grasp_and_lift_eeg/README.md): fine-grain detection of motor activity using EEG

 ### Works in progress
-These are projects that I haven't solved yet, mostly because training on fMRI scans is nontrivial and requires way more video memory than I have at my disposal.
+These are tasks that I haven't solved yet, mostly because training on fMRI scans is nontrivial and requires way more video memory than I have at my disposal.
 As the potential for machine interpretation of fMRI data is enormous, I am determined to deliver on a project with this modality.
 - [Forrest Gump](experiments/forrestgump/README.md) (WIP): infer features of an audio-only film with fMRI
 - [LA5c Study](experiments/la5c/README.md) (WIP): predict participants' questionnaire answers from their MRI scans
 - [Neural Rendering](experiments/graphics/README.md) (WIP): single-shot, differentiable 3D rendering